 - freshly ground black pepper

 Separately toss the cubed potatoes, carrots and beets with 1/2 tbsp good olive oil each, and spread on 1/3 of the prepared baking tray.
-Sprinkle the salt and pepper over the vegetables and scatter the garlic and herbs around the tray.
+Sprinkle the salt and pepper over the vegetables and scatter the garlic, rosemary, thyme and sage around the tray.

 Roast in the pre-heated oven for 20 minutes.
 Turn the vegetables and roast for another 20 minutes, or until they're fork tender and starting to lightly brown.
 Let the roasted vegetables cool on the tray for about 15 minutes.

 While the vegetables are roasting, mix 1.5 tbsp extra virgin olive oil and 1.5 tbsp white wine vinegar in the bottom of a large bowl, along with some freshly ground pepper.

 Rinse and drain the cannellini beans, and allow as much water to come off as you can.
 Add them to the bowl with the vinaigrette along with the chopped basil and parsley.
 Stir well, and set aside until it's time to add the roasted vegetables, stirring once or twice more during that time.